How to Build and Install Cozenage

 $ make

-This will create a build/ directory in the source root which contains all the intermediate object files, and place the cozenage binary at the top-level of the source tree.
+This will create a build/ directory in the source root which contains all the intermediate object files.
+The main cozenage binary will be placed in the top-level of the source tree.
+The library modules will be placed in a lib/ subdirectory of the source tree.
+On macOS systems, these modules will be suffixed with .dylib extensions.
+All other systems will suffix them with the .so extension.

 GNU make build